azolinmf/aPathToTheLight-playgroundBook/README.md

 # A Path To The Light
-**A Swift PlaygroundBook by Maria Fernanda Azolin submited to WWDC20 Swift Student Challenge, in May 2020.**
+**A Swift PlaygroundBook by Maria Fernanda Azolin submited to WWDC20 Swift Student Challenge, in May 2020.
+[Accepted]**

 ![](gitPreview.png)